 The decision to attack Damascus was taken at a Latin assembly held at Acre on June 24, 1148.
 Louis VII of France and Conrad III of Germany, the two kings who were leading the Second Crusade, were at the assembly.
-But some of the local crusader elite—including the heads of Antioch, Edessa, and Tripoli—were not present.
+Some of the local crusader elite—including the heads of Antioch, Edessa, and Tripoli—were not present.
 The King of Jerusalem, the patriarch of Jerusalem, and the Grandmaster of Templars were present.

 It is not clear how the assembly reached the decision to attack Damascus, which was an ally of the crusader held Kingdom of Jerusalem.
 The Second Crusade did not have enough soldiers and armored siege towers to lay siege to a large and well-defended city.
 The chroniclers of that time give no explanation for this decision.
-It is possible that the assembly felt that Damascus could come under the control of Emir of Aleppo Nur ad-Din and so they decided to conquer it first.
+It is possible that the assembly felt that Damascus could come under the control of the Emir of Aleppo Nur ad-Din and so they decided to conquer it first.

 In July 1148, Louis VII and Conrad III marched their crusader army to Damascus.
 The governor of Damascus Mu'in ad-Din Unur sent frantic calls to the two Emirs of the Zengid Dynasty, Nur ad-Din and Saif ad-Din.
 On July 24, the crusaders approached Damascus from the western side where richly irrigated and dense orchards stretched about five miles outside the city.

 Having failed to make progress beyond the narrow streets of the outlying areas of the city, Louis VII and Conrad III held a council of war on July 27.
 The decision was made to move the crusader army to the eastern side of the city which was relatively open and barren.
 They believed that it would be easier to launch a direct attack from the east side.
-But they failed to take into account the fact that the east side of the city was a rocky desert—it had no shade and water.
+They failed to take into account the fact that the east side of the city was a rocky desert—it had no shade and water.

 The resolve of the Second Crusade melted quickly under the unforgiving desert sun from which the east side of Damascus offered no protection.
 The crusaders had no water to drink.
 On July 28, the panicked decision was taken to abandon the siege and retreat from Damascus before Nur ad-Din’s army arrived.
 As the crusaders fled, they were chased by the defenders of Damascus and many crusader lives were lost in the skirmishes that followed.